Giant antpitta: Ecology

-In Colombia, historically the subspecies G. g. lehmanni inhabited both slopes of the Cordillera Central, where specimens were taken in Cauca and Huila Departments before the mid-20th century, one (in 1941) in what today is Puracé National Natural Park.
+In Colombia, historically, the subspecies G. g. lehmanni inhabited both slopes of the Cordillera Central, where specimens were taken in Cauca and Huila Departments before the mid-20th century, one (in 1941) in what today is Puracé National Natural Park.
 It has not definitely been relocated there, however.
 In 1988 and 1989, the species was recorded in La Planada Nature Reserve, Nariño Department, but the taxonomic identity of these birds requires verification.

 In Ecuador, the nominate subspecies was formerly more widespread on the eastern slope of the Andes, but in recent times its presence is only confirmed in western Napo Province.
-Formerly, it was found (and may still be found in protected habitat) in eastern Carchi and Tungurahua Provinces.
-Subspecies hylodroma occurs on the west slope of the Andes in Pichincha and Cotopaxi Provinces.
-Two old specimens supposedly of hylodroma are from a site called "El Tambo" that has not been decisively relocated (but probably is in western Cañar Province) and Cerro Castillo in western Pichincha Province; the former is quite some distance away from the species' known range.
+Formerly, it was found (and may still be found in protected habitats) in eastern Carchi and Tungurahua Provinces.
+Subspecies hylodroma occurs on the western slope of the Andes in the Pichincha and Cotopaxi Provinces.
+Two old specimens supposedly of hylodroma are from a site called "El Tambo" that has not been decisively relocated (but probably is in western Cañar Province) and from Cerro Castillo in western Pichincha Province; the former is quite some distance away from the species' known range.

 Its natural habitats are subtropical to temperate moist montane forests, with hylodroma recorded at 1200–2000 m ASL, gigantea from above 2200 m ASL, and lehmanni from 3000 m ASL.
-Occasionally, it frequents cloud forest swamps with abundant understory, pastures and secondary forest; overall however its survival seems to depend on primary forest.
+Occasionally, it frequents cloud forest swamps with abundant understory, pastures and secondary forest; overall, however, its survival seems to depend on primary forest.

-Its food are largely terrestrial invertebrates, though arthropods are apparently not of key importance.
+Its food is largely terrestrial invertebrates, though arthropods are apparently not of key importance.
 Rather, the large Rhinodrilus earthworms may be a staple food.
 Beetle larvae and slugs have also been recorded as prey.

 Little is known about its reproduction.
 In Pacha Quindi Nature Refuge and Botanical Gardens, an adult G. g. hylodroma was seen feeding a recently fledged young a large earthworm on April 19, 2001.